 Back in August, Governor Cuomo beseeched New York City’s absent rich to come back from the Hamptons and Cape Cod and help gas up the economy.
 He was quoted as saying, “I’ll buy you a drink.”

 Where precisely, upon their eventual return, the ermine-and-pearls set will be treated to said gubernatorial libation is a matter for some speculation — the state of the hospitality industry being what it currently is.
-If all goes well and spring brings a full reopening of New York’s economy, visitors and locals alike may want to be on the lookout for the sight of Governor Cuomo and any number of bejeweled companions passing around a paper-bagged bottle of Moët Chandon on the steps of a corner bodega.
+If all goes well and spring brings a full reopening of New York’s economy, visitors and locals alike may want to be on the lookout for the sight of Governor Cuomo and any number of his bejeweled companions passing around a paper-bagged bottle of Moët Chandon on the steps of the Plaza Hotel.

 Cover photo credit: Matt Fink